canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Way more compact and readable than our original version with a `foreach` and `if`.

-## Most common LINQ methods
+## 4. Most common LINQ methods

-So far, we have seen only one LINQ method, `Where()`.
+So far we have seen only one LINQ method: `Where()`.
 Let's see other frequently-used methods.

 ### 1. Select